Passionate and Vocal Supporters of the Anti-Slavery Movement Turned their Outrage into Action and Marched in the Streets of L.A.

 The ADL In Concert Against Hate honors unsung heroes who have stood up against intolerance, extremism, and injustice.
 The Concert is performed by the National Symphony Orchestra and attended by more than 2,000 people from Washington, DC and across the nation, including elected leaders and government officials, university presidents and school superintendents, teachers and students, civil rights, religious, civic and community leaders, law enforcement and prosecutors.
 Previous honorees include Congressman John Lewis, Ruby Bridges, Daniel Pearl, and Judy and Dennis Shepard.

-"The ADL said to me that 'in honoring you, we wish to recognize your bravery and strength, and express our deep support of your mission to advocate for migrants, immigrants, and refugees…Your story is a testimony to the resilience within us all, and will give courage and hope to others who confront inhumanity and injustice.'
+"The ADL said to me - 'in honoring you, we wish to recognize your bravery and strength, and express our deep support of your mission to advocate for migrants, immigrants, and refugees…Your story is a testimony to the resilience within us all, and will give courage and hope to others who confront inhumanity and injustice.'
 Words fail me to express my deep gratitude for this honor, particularly at this moment in our history.
 As a woman, a person of color, an immigrant, and a DREAMer, I am humbled to have my work and the worth of the many "minority" groups I belong to be acknowledged and celebrated by the Anti-Defamation League." - Tolu Olubunmi

 Tolu Olubunmi co-chairs Investing In Women: Smart, Profitable, Accessible with Glenmede and BRAVA Investments.